 "You give up?"
 Rohan's voice was steady, but also clearly conveyed his concern.
-He had never had such a fierce battle with his best friend and now he was unsure about how Angus would take his defeat.
-And to be honest, Rohan was exhausted and he just hoped that there wouldn't be another attack.
-But to his relief he found that Angus didn't want to continue, either.
+He had never had such a fierce battle with his best friend before and now he was unsure about how Angus would take his defeat.
+Also, if he was being honest, Rohan was exhausted and he just hoped that there wouldn't be another attack.
+To his relief he found that Angus didn't want to continue, either.

 "For today.
 But believe me, I'll try again," he laughed while extending his hand for Rohan to help him up.